Steve Cherry: Plymouth Argyle

 Cherry was sold to Plymouth Argyle for £19,000 fee in November 1986, having impressed on a week-long trial at the Second Division club, and took a signing-on fee of £18,000.
-Manager Dave Smith brought him in as a replacement for popular 34-year old goalkeeper Geoff Crudgington, and gave Cherry his debut in a 1–0 defeat at Stoke City on 6 December.
+Manager Dave Smith brought him in as a replacement for popular 34-year-old goalkeeper Geoff Crudgington, and gave Cherry his debut in a 1–0 defeat at Stoke City on 6 December.
 It was the start of a poor run of form for the "Pilgrims" and Cherry became unpopular with supporters at Home Park.
 He was booed before the FA Cup tie with Arsenal on 31 January and frequently abused during the match as Plymouth were beaten 6–1.
 Argyle missed out on the play-offs by three points at the end of the 1986–87 season after losing the final game of the campaign 4–2 at Derby County.

-Cherry felt long travelling times from Devon to his Midlands home were not helping his form, so moved to Plymouth in summer 1987.
-He enjoyed a good 1987–88 season and a much improved relationship with the fans, being rewarded with the club's Player of the Year award with 34% of the vote, more than double the percentage received by second-placed Mark Smith.
-However he put in a transfer request as he and his wife missed their families in Nottingham.
+Cherry felt that long travel times from Devon to his Midlands home were not helping his form, so he moved to Plymouth in the summer of 1987.
+He enjoyed a good 1987–88 season and a much-improved relationship with the fans, being rewarded with the club's Player of the Year award with 34% of the vote, more than double the percentage received by second-placed Mark Smith.
+However, he put in a transfer request as he and his wife missed their families in Nottingham.
 Manager Ken Brown allowed him to live in Nottingham and train at the City Ground with Brian Clough's Nottingham Forest team whilst he looked for a new club and whilst Plymouth looked for a new goalkeeper.
-The club finally found their replacement in signing Rhys Wilmot from Arsenal, which allowed Cherry to join Chesterfield in the Third Division for a three-month loan period from January.
-He made his debut for Paul Hart's "Spireites" on 2 January, and recalled making one of his best ever saves in the 3–1 win at Sheffield United.
+The club finally found their replacement by signing Rhys Wilmot from Arsenal, which allowed Cherry to join Chesterfield in the Third Division for a three-month loan period from January.
+He made his debut for Paul Hart's "Spireites" on 2 January and recalled making one of his best-ever saves in the 3–1 win at Sheffield United.
 He played his final game for Chesterfield on 11 February, keeping a clean sheet in a 3–0 win over Notts County at Saltergate and impressing County manager Neil Warnock in the process.